furybubu/SampleClustering/README.md

  most popular clustering approaches rely on the existence of a distance matrix.
  The program can be runned using the main method in the SampleClustring class as the entry point.</p>

-<p> My distance measure here is based on the analysis of the colors of each region using the HSV (Hue,Saturation.Value) model.
+<p><b>1.</b> My distance measure here is based on the analysis of the colors of each region using the HSV (Hue,Saturation.Value) model.
 This color model is
 known to be a more perceptually relevant than the usual RGB color model because it separates the hue information from the brightness.
 Other models actually outperform the HSV model in that sense, but these require a higher complexity that is probably unnecessary for the study case presented here
 (Just for information, I included the class ColorUtil that implements such a model, the L*a*b model, and that can be easily used as a replacement to our HSV-based approach).</p>